 After resisting the pressure from most mothers of 2 or more that the Phil and Teds was the only option (as I didn’t want little bean not to have a good view) after trying a number of bulky side by side buggies, with my tail wagging between my legs, we relented and bought the Sport version.
 Best decision ever.
 Suits a new baby too with the cocoon.
 (Doubles up as a brilliant basket for footballs/scooters/buckets and spades when not in full use…)

 Playskool Explore N’ Grow Busy Ball Popper, Playskool, Amazon

 I posted an article this week on my Facebook Page about fewer toys being better for children.
 Wish I had read that a while back!
 One toy that has had all three children amused for hours is the Ball Popper.
 With a 5, 3 and 1-year-old, it is still a great toy.
 There are 5 balls, so no ‘mine’ and the music that accompanies it is less grating than most.
 The battery lasts longer than the average too.

 This is on the expensive side for a nappy stacker but it hasn’t dropped a thread in 5 years of everyday use and is still as pretty as the day we bought it.

-I have had many a soggy handbag situation from non leak beakers but these really wont leak.
+I have had many a soggy handbag situation from non-leak beakers but this really won’t leak.
 So much so they are quite hard to take the lid off but totally worth the struggle (and for the price).
 They also come in green/pink/cow print and with handles.